olimpiadi-informatica/training-frontend/README.md

 Run `yarn dev` to start the development server.

+Before committing, make sure to run `yarn lint` to check for linting errors.

-If you've added or changed text, you need to update the translations:
+If you've added or changed text, you also need to update the translations:

 1. Run `yarn lingui:extract` to extract the new messages.
 2. Update `src/locales/en/messages.po` with the new translation.